 With continuation patterns, the best strategy is to buy straight away with the breakout.
 If we wait too much we end up leaving some of the available profits on the table.

-To find the profit target, simply the the high and the low of the ascending triangle formation and add that measurement to the breakout level which will give you the ideal target for this continuation pattern.
+To find the profit target, simply take the high and the low of the ascending triangle formation and add that measurement to the breakout level.
+This will give you the ideal target for this continuation pattern.

 Conclusion – Ascending Triangle Formation